bkmashiro/web-api-ca/README.md

 - Swagger API documentation.
 - Use TypeScript for better type checking and DX.
 - When accesses unauthorized routes, automatically redirect to the login page.
+- validation on register and login.
+- localized review storage.

 ## Setup requirements.